Sunwoda

-Sunwoda Electronic Co., Ltd., or simply Sunwoda (欣旺达 (xīn wàng dá)) is a Chinese technology company that specializes in the research and manufacture of lithium-ion battery modules.
+Sunwoda Electronic Co., Ltd., commonly known as Sunwoda (欣旺达 (xīn wàng dá)) is a Chinese technology company that specializes in the research and manufacture of lithium-ion battery modules.
 It is based in Shenzhen, China.
 It is one of the largest EV battery suppliers of China.

 History

 Sunwoda Electronic was founded in 1997 by Wang Mingwang and Wang Wei.

 In 2008, Sunwoda expanded into the EV battery business.

 In 2011, Sunwoda went public and was listed on the ChiNext exchange in Shenzhen.

-Since 2022, Sunwoda has been listed in Benchmark's Tier 1 of Automotive-grade Battery Producers.
+In 2022, Sunwoda was listed in Benchmark's Tier 1 of Automotive-grade Battery Producers.
 In August 2023, Sunwoda announced that it was constructing an EV battery plant in Nyiregyhaza, northeast Hungary.

+In early 2025, LG Energy Solution won three patent infringement injunctions against Sunwoda.

 Operations

-Sunwoda is headquartered in Shenzhen and operates production bases in China, Hungary, India, Morocco, and Vietnam.
+Sunwoda is headquartered in Shenzhen and operates production bases in China, Hungary, India, Morocco, Thailand, and Vietnam.

-Products

 Sunwoda produces lithium-ion batteries for mobile phones, laptops, and power tools.
 Sunwoda's EV battery unit supplies products to automakers such as Dongfeng Motor Group, Geely, Volkswagen, Volvo Cars, and Li Auto.

+Subsidiaries

 Sunwoda Electric Vehicle Battery

 Sunwoda Electronic Co., Ltd launched the battery business in 2008.

 In 2020, Sunwoda received regulatory approval for convertible bond issue.
 In 2022, Sunwoda's EV battery unit received a $1.17 billion Series A investment from Shenzhen Capital Group and National Green Development Fund Management.
 In November 2022, Sunwoda Electronic raised $440 million through a global depository receipt sale and was listed on the Swiss Stock Exchange.